xprgroupcorporation/xprgroupcorporation/README.md

 | **P** | **Passionate** Execution | Dedicated work and processes. |
 | **R** | **Revolutionize** Creations | Innovative and impactful outcomes. |

-## 🎯 What we focus on & What’s here
+## 🎯 What we focus on & What’s here?
-- 💻 Digital products, Software & applications
+- 💻 Digital products, software & applications
 - 🎮 Games & interactive experiences
 - 🧰 Plugins, tools, frameworks, systems & utilities
 - 🎨 Creative media & visual design
 - 🧪 Experiments that may or may not become something big
-- 🚀 And much more ideas!!
+- 🔥 Future concepts and evolving ideas!!

 ## ⚡ Current vibe
 - 🔭 Building new systems and ideas